bondlegends/bondlegends/README.md

 ***

 ## ⭐ `Star This Repo`
-If you find XLICON-V3-MD helpful, consider giving it a star ⭐ to show your appreciation.
+If you find BONDLEGENS-MD helpful, consider giving it a star ⭐ to show your appreciation.

 Thanks to all contributors! 🚀